 Assets that the fund holds in Russia, Belarus and/ or Ukraine, if applicable, may entail valuation uncertainties and liquidity difficulties and may depreciate, become completely worthless or illiquid.
 This can give rise to the risk of the fund suffering losses or missing out on upside opportunities in the short term.
-The Management Company will monitor the situation and shall, where possible, take suitable measures within the framework of liquidity management and valuation.
+The Management Company will monitor the situation and shall, where possible, take suitable measures within the framework of liquidity management and

-5.3.15 Legal and political risks
+6.3.15 Legal and political risks

-Investments for the fund may be undertaken in jurisdictions in which Luxembourg law does not apply, or where, in the case of disputes, the place of jurisdiction is outside Luxembourg.
-Any resulting rights and obligations of the Management

-Company for the account of the fund may differ from those in Luxembourg to the detriment of the fund or the investor.
+Investments for the fund may be undertaken in jurisdictions in which Luxembourg law does not apply, or where, in the case of disputes, the place of jurisdiction is outside the Grand Duchy of Luxembourg.
+Any resulting rights and obligations of the Management Company for the account of the fund may differ from those in the Grand Duchy of Luxembourg to the detriment of the fund or the investor.

 Political or legal developments, including changes to the legal framework in these jurisdictions, may not be detected by the Management Company, or may be detected too late, or they may lead to restrictions in terms of acquirable assets or assets that have already been acquired.
-These consequences can also arise when the legal framework for the Management Company and/or the administration of the fund in Luxembourg changes.
+These consequences may also arise when the legal framework for the Management Company and/or the administration of the fund in the Grand Duchy of Luxembourg changes.

-5.3.16 Changes in the tax framework, tax risk
+6.3.16 Changes in the tax framework, tax risk